jannis-kiriasis/digibooking/README.md

 ## Design

-In the following paragraph I'm going to explain the colors, typography and imagery choices.
+In the following paragraph, I'm going to explain the colours, typography and imagery choices.

-### Colors
+### Colours

-The first color I wanted to use was a dark blue.
-Blue is a calming color, what I had in mind was "Work with us and you won't need to worry about bookings anymore".
+The first colour I wanted to use was dark blue.
+Blue is a calming colour, what I had in mind was "Work with us and you won't need to worry about bookings anymore".

-As I chose dark blue, I needed an opposite color to create contrast with important elements on the page, such us the buttons.
+As I chose dark blue, I needed an opposite colour to create contrast with important elements on the page, such as the buttons.
 So, orange was my first choice.
-Then, I was able to find a set of illustrations that worked for this website and so I slighly changes the orange to a salmon/red color to match the color of the images.
+Then, I was able to find a set of illustrations that worked for this website and so I slightly changed the orange to a salmon/red colour to match the shades of the images.

-Ae secondary colors I've only used white as background color and for some text on dark blue background.
-I've also used a lighter shade of blue as a background color to alternate sections.
+As secondary colours, I've only used white as the background colour and for some text on dark blue background.
+I've also used a lighter shade of blue as a background colour to alternate sections.

 ![Color Palette](./README-files/color-palette.png)

-All the colors have been testes for accessibility and achieved WCAG AA at minimum.
+All the colours have been tested for accessibility and achieved WCAG AA at minimum.
-- [Color contrast test: Orange on dark blue](https://webaim.org/resources/contrastchecker/?fcolor=EF695D&bcolor=201767) - Used for navigation links hover color with bold attribute.
+- [Colour contrast test: Orange on dark blue](https://webaim.org/resources/contrastchecker/?fcolor=EF695D&bcolor=201767) - Used for navigation links hover color with bold attribute.
-- [Color contrast test: White on dark blue](https://webaim.org/resources/contrastchecker/?fcolor=FFFFFF&bcolor=201767) - Used in header, footer and button color hover on screens below 825px wide.
+- [Colour contrast test: White on dark blue](https://webaim.org/resources/contrastchecker/?fcolor=FFFFFF&bcolor=201767) - Used in the header, footer and button colour hover on screens below 825px wide.
-- [Color contrast test: White on orange](https://webaim.org/resources/contrastchecker/?fcolor=FFFFFF&bcolor=201767) - Used on buttons with bold attribute (large text).
+- [Colour contrast test: White on orange](https://webaim.org/resources/contrastchecker/?fcolor=FFFFFF&bcolor=201767) - Used on buttons with bold attribute (large text).

 ### Typography

 The typography was chosen for my liking.
 Open Sans is a very popular font if not the most popular.
-I associate Playfair Display to a font possibly used by hotels for their headings and so I did the same.
+I associate Playfair Display with a font possibly used by hotels for their headings and so I did the same.

 [Playfair display](https://fonts.google.com/specimen/Playfair+Display) for headings [Open Sans](https://fonts.google.com/specimen/Open+Sans) for body elements